 There is a different theme each year for the floats, although some floats are permanent like The Beouf Gras – the big bull -which is symbolic of the giant feast before Lent.

 This was one of my favorites.

-Some of the float designs honored “Father Mississippi” and the indigenous people who first lived here and concluding with a float depicting Andrew Jackson and the Battle of New Orleans.
+Some of the float designs honored “Father Mississippi” and the indigenous people who first lived here and concluded with a float depicting Andrew Jackson and the Battle of New Orleans.

-Placed at intervals throughout the parade are masked horseman – his majesty’s lieutenants.
-They wear gold trimmed velvet uniforms of red, purple and gold.
+Placed at intervals throughout the parade are masked horsemen – his majesty’s lieutenants.
+They wear gold-trimmed velvet uniforms of red, purple, and gold.

 Thankfully people were handing them drinks under the hot sun!